Raytol-crg/Raytol-crg/README.md

    ```
 2. **Download the Release Package**
    - Use the links provided in the table above to download the appropriate The Release Package.
-   - extrat the Release Jetson Linux Version and mv to the flash Path.
+   - Extract the Release Package and mv to the flash Path.
    ```bash
    tar -xzvf $TheReleasePackage
    mv $TheReleasePackage $(The path of Linux_For_Tegra)/Linux_for_Tegra/tools/backup_restore/